-A collision repair technician’s day to day duties vary greatly.
+A collision repair technician’s day-to-day duties vary greatly.
 No day or job is exactly the same.
 While this may be seen as a challenge to some, it makes the work that’s done all the more rewarding.
-To shine on this schedule, a strong attention to detail, commitment to time management, and in-depth mechanical knowledge are key.
+To be successful in this career field, strong attention to detail, commitment to time management, and in-depth mechanical knowledge are key.

 Download our free eBook that covers a day in the life of a collision repair technician to learn more about how professionals in the field employ these skills.